Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Experimental Results

-\begin{itemize} \item \textbf{Sensitivity Analysis for hyper-parameter $j$ and $k$:} \end{itemize} In TIR, $j$ denotes the temporal gap between different snapshots.
-To analyse the sensitivity, we evaluate TIR with different settings hyper-parameter $j$.
-As illustrated in Figure~\ref{j}, all values of the hyper-parameter $j$ between 4 and 7 provide a significant advantage over both baselines and human scores, evidently proving the stability and robustness of TIR.
+In TIR, there is a trade-off between updating the snapshots too often and updating the snapshots too slowly and hyper-parameter $j$ denotes the temporal gap between different snapshots.
+To analyze the sensitivity, we evaluate TIR with different settings hyper-parameter $j$.
+As illustrated in Table~\ref{j}, all values of the hyper-parameter $j$ between 4 and 7 provide a significant advantage over both baselines and human scores, evidently proving the stability and robustness of TIR.
+Additionally, we can observer the wild variation in performance between different value of $j$ in Jamesbond scenario.
+It's because that when $j$ is too big, the snapshots parameters may be very different and the snapshot ensemble can be regarded as a variant of the ensemble in Disagreement which limits the performance of TIR.

-For TIR, the hyper-parameter $k$ can adjust the weight of singular values and the bigger $k$ is, the smaller the weight is.
-We set $k = \{1,2,3,4\}$ and compare the HNS values under different $k$ in two games of Atari.
+The hyper-parameter $k$ can adjust the weight of singular values and the bigger $k$ is, the smaller the weight is.
+We set $k = \{1,2,3,4\}$ and compare the HNS values under different $k$ in three Atari games (Breakout, Gopher and Jamesbond).
 In particular, when $k=1$, TIR is equivalent to evaluating intrinsic rewards with the raw nuclear norm.
-From Figure~\ref{k}, we can see that when $k=2$, in Jamesbond, TIR has produced superior results with the HNS value of 16.23.
-Furthermore, under all different $k$ values, TIR outperforms humans in both two games.
-Such evidence demonstrates the TIR shows the robustness to with different settings of hyper-parameter $k$.
+From Figure~\ref{k}, we can see that when $k=2$ TIR has produced superior results with a higher HNS value.
+Furthermore, under all different $k$ values, TIR greatly outperforms humans in both three games.
+Such evidence demonstrates the TIR shows the robustness to different settings of hyper-parameter $k$.